6 Ways to Make Product Improvements That Everybody Loves

 Written by Olesia Melnichenko

 Frankly speaking, there’s no ideal product or service in the world.
-And the reason for that is simple: our community is constantly changing at lightspeed, brand-new technologies are popping up, and the customers’ needs are evolving.
-That’s why all thriving companies strive for upgrading their products and services to withstand the competition and cater to customers’ demands.
+The reason for that is simple: our community is constantly changing, brand-new technologies are popping up, and the consumers’ needs are evolving.
+That’s why all successful businesses adopt continuous improvement as a basic philosophy to withstand the competition and cater to buyers’ demands.

-Today customers expect brands to continually wow them with new products or product features.
-Actually, 63% of consumers like it when a company offers something advanced from time to time.
-But in the rush to be the leader in the market, brands often overlook the essential.
+Today, people expect brands to continually wow them with new products or features.
+But in the rush to be the leader in the market, brands often overlook the essentials.

-It happens because the majority of business owners tend to think about the technical side of a product first.
-Sometimes they disregard the future impact a newly implemented feature will have on customers.
-Moreover, they don’t understand if a team is able to put intended product improvements into practice.
+It happens because most business owners first consider the technical side.
+Sometimes, they disregard the future impact a newly implemented feature will have on clients.
+Moreover, they don’t understand if a team can implement intended improvements.

-So, let’s step up to the core of product improvement and some impactful ways on how to make it without losing the main aspect.
+So, let’s step up to the core of product improvement and some impactful ways to make it without losing the main aspect.

 What is product improvement?

-Product improvement is aimed at bringing about significant changes with the purpose of getting new clients, retaining existing users, and recapturing lost customers.
-In fact, there are two ways of improving products: adding fresh features and upgrading existing ones.
+Product improvement aims to bring about significant changes to get new clients or retain and recapture old ones.
+In fact, there are two ways of producing such improved products: adding fresh features and upgrading existing ones.

 New specs and updates make a current product more advanced.
-Such a solution enhances the value proposition and expands the target audience base.
-Plus, it drives value for existing customers, diminishes churn rate, and contributes to building brand loyalty.
+Such a solution enhances the value proposition and expands the potential user base.
+Plus, it drives value for existing clients, diminishes churn rate, and contributes to building brand loyalty.

 Bringing already existing features up to date is another story.
 You have three different opportunities here:

-- Intentional improvements: simply make a product better when you know why people use it and what value they see in it;
+- Intentional improvements: Simply improve a product’s quality when you know why people use it and what value they see in it;

-- Regular improvements: tweak features so that customers avail of a product more often and gain real benefits;
+- Regular improvements: Tweak features so that people avail of a product more often and gain real, not potential, benefits;

 Innovations can be risk-taking.
-All in all, you never know how your business will look like after and what results you are going to achieve.
-However, if you shape a product improvement plan the right way, you have all the chances to hit the mark.
+All in all, you never know what your business will look like after and what results you will achieve.
+However, if you shape an improvement plan the right way, you have all the chances to hit the mark.

-Go behind these 6 beneficial product improvement ideas that will help you gain you a greater understanding of the whole product upgrading process.
+Go behind these six beneficial improvement ideas that will help you better understand the whole upgrading process.

 #1 Embrace effective customer communication channels

 An omnichannel customer communication platform may be the right solution to interact with clients better.
-It provides consistent and on-brand interactions across multiple customer touchpoints.
-An omnichannel communication strategy helps create a seamless customer experience and achieve marketing goals faster.
-By choosing this approach, you can serve customers in a variety of ways, boost your brand image, and credibility.
+It provides consistent and on-brand interactions across multiple touchpoints.
+An omnichannel communication strategy helps create a seamless user experience and achieve marketing goals faster.
+By choosing this approach, you can serve people in various ways and boost your brand image and credibility.

 There are a great number of tools you can take advantage of when going omnichannel.
-We, at HelpCrunch, prefer to use live chat for gathering essential data.
+We at HelpCrunch prefer to use live chat for gathering essential data.
 Our support agents mark every ‘feature request’ chat with a tag and add everything to a special table.
-This helps us see what client asks for what improvement and how often they do that.
-When everything is done, a support expert informs customers so that they check the newly added features.
+This helps us see what clients ask for improvement and how often they do it.
+Also, in this way, we build a development map.
+When everything is done, a support expert informs clients so that they can check the newly added features.

 #2 Identify pain points

-The real triumph of a product centers around its ability to solve customers’ particular problems.
-Such pain points are diverse and can be grouped into categories: financial, related to productivity, the buying process, or support.
-That is, pain points are the situations when prospects waste too much time using their current product, want to improve internal processes, or don’t get their sought-after assistance.
-In order to stay on top of the game, crack all of them before it’s too late.
-And here is what you can do:
+The real triumph of a product centers around its ability to solve peoples’ particular problems.
+Such customer pain points are diverse and can be grouped into categories: financial, related to productivity, the buying process, or support.
+Pain points are when people waste too much time using current products, want to improve internal processes, or don’t get their sought-after assistance.
+To stay on top of the game, crack all of them before it’s too late.
+Here is what you can do:

 - Create surveys with the right questions

-Pose the survey questions in the right way and keep them on-topic.
-For that, you can choose an option that works best for you: an in-app, email, a pop-up survey.
+Pose the survey questions in the right way and keep them on-topic to understand user behavior.
+For that, you can choose an option that works best for you: in-app, email, or pop-up surveys.

-For instance, instead of asking ‘How often do you change the settings in your account?‘ with such options as ‘Extremely often‘, ‘Quite often‘, or ‘Not so often‘, provide some accurate data: ‘I change the settings in my account..‘ with options ‘At least once a week‘, ‘Once in a month‘, ‘Once in 6 months‘, or ‘Never‘.
-By doing so, you can get some quantitative insights and take further steps.
+For instance, instead of asking, ‘How often do you change the settings in your account?‘ with such options as ‘Extremely often,’ ‘Quite often,’ or ‘Not so often,’ provide some accurate data: ‘I change the settings in my account..‘ with options ‘At least once a week,’ ‘Once in a month,’ ‘Once in 6 months‘, or ‘Never.’
+Doing so lets you get some quantitative customer insights and take further steps.

-Provide some detailed open-ended questions for those who are eager to help with thorough answers.
-Let your creativity out and ask what problem a customer was trying to handle before coming across your company, what product a customer would rather use if yours was unavailable, or what holds a user back from using a product.
+Provide detailed open-ended questions for those eager to help with thorough answers.
+Let your creativity out and ask what problem a client was trying to handle before coming across your company, what product he would instead use if yours were unavailable, or what holds a user back from using yours.

-Behind any deal hides a set of issues that a prospect wants to solve.
+Behind any deal hides a set of issues a prospect wants to solve during his user journey.
 And this can be everything from a pricing-related problem to some missing feature.
-To meet your prospects’ needs, let your sales experts find out the ways that can help them close a deal.
+To meet your prospects’ needs, let your sales experts find ways to help them close a deal.
 The following question may be of use:

 – What does a prospect name as pain points?